 We recognize ritualistic abuse as being any repeated, systematic abuse within a cult or other controlling group, or in the name of a belief or ideology.
 Ritualistic abuse frequently combines mental, physical, emotional and spiritual abuse in an attempt to condition every aspect of the victim’s humanity.

 Survivorship welcomes people who are committed to end abuse, regardless of race, religion, political party, or sexual orientation.
 No matter what religion, political party, or social movement was used to rationalize the crimes committed against you, you are welcome here.
 No matter what psychological, social, or spiritual path you are following to reclaim your life, Survivorship celebrates your healing.

 Who Belongs to Survivorship?

 Members of survivorship come from all parts of the world, with the majority of members living in the United States and Canada.
 Survivors, their partners, and professionals (therapists, clergy, activists) all belong.
-We also have some members who are questioning whether they have been ritualistically abused and are seeking more information.

 What Kinds of Support and Education Do We Offer?

 We have two kinds of newsletters.
 The Notes contain short articles about dealing with the after-effects of ritualistic abuse and news about Survivorship.
 There is also a calendar of events and notices of new books, web sites, projects, and RA-related news.